When and How to Make a Ring Smaller Without Resizing

 Jeweler-Applied Ring Sizers

 That's not the only option, though.
 Since every resizing negatively affects the strength of the metal, it's wise to consider adding to the ring instead, which maintains the integrity of the ring.
+Here are some jeweler-applied ring resizing options:

 To make your ring smaller using sizing beads, a jeweler simply adds two small metal balls on the back part of the inside of your ring.